Jeky/twitter_desc/data.md

     use regular expression '\s*<entry>\s*<\w+>(.+?)<.*>.+' to extract content
 ```

-Download extraction script here: [extract_tweets.py](static/data/extract_tweets.py).
+Download extraction script here: [extract_sus_tweets.py](static/data/extract_sus_tweets.py).
 Use this script you can extract all the tweets from subset files like this:
 ```
-./extract_tweets.py bishop.txt
+./extract_sus_tweets.py bishop.txt
 ```
-This will generate a bishop.txt.extracted which contains all the tweet from the original file.
+This will generate a file named bishop.txt.extracted which contains all the tweets from the original file.
 After extraction, the parsed tweet is:

 ```
 TonyMullins: Live Recording Session NOW!
 (Broadcasting live at http://ustre.am/Sw9)